top of page

 He studied Arts and Dance at the Universidad de Chile (BA, 2014), where he also began directing his own creations through initiatives such as Creativo Beso Negro and Felipe Fizkal Project, with works including Corvus Corax (2011), Y mi mamá sabrá (2012), Unstoppable (2015), Las locas lúcidas (2016), Extinción (2016–17), and Los guerreros del hambre (2018).
 Between 2010 and 2017, he performed in Chile with choreographers such as Joel Inzunza, Andrés Cárdenas, José Vidal, Ana Carvajal, Alena Arce, Luiz Corvalán, and Mauro Barahona (Chile/Spain), while also teaching contemporary dance in institutions including Balmaceda Arte Joven in Santiago and Puerto Montt.

 Beyond his individual artistic work, Fizkal has consistently fostered collective and collaborative structures.
-From 2019 to 2021, he co-founded and performed with Tanz den Widerstand Berlin, a collective of queer-migrant performers creating site-specific works in public space.
+From 2019 to 2021, he co-founded and performed with Tanz den Widerstand Berlin, a collective of CUIR-migrant performers creating site-specific works in public space.
 In 2024, he co-founded the Emergence Cooperative with Carolina de Vega, designed as a platform for artistic exchange and networking among dance makers in Berlin.
-That same year, together with Julek Kreutzer, he founded Bottom Up Productions, a structure questioning hierarchies in contemporary dance and performance production, with its first collaboration premiering at Dock11 in April 2025 (INNER-MINING – Experiment 1: Voice, choreographed by Jule Flierl).
+That same year, together with Julek Kreutzer, he founded the Imaginary infrastructure bottom up productions, questioning hierarchies in contemporary dance and performance production, with its first collaboration premiering at Dock11 in April 2025 (INNER-MINING – Experiment 1: Voice, choreographed by Jule Flierl) and a second collaboration with Tanz Tage Berlin, in Collaboration with Isabela Fernandes Santana "O Que Resta Do Fogo" in Janury 2026.

 In 2025, Fizkal completes his Master in Choreography at HZT Berlin, consolidating his artistic practice at the intersection of choreography, pedagogy, and cultural organization.
-He conceives the production of contemporary dance not only as an artistic practice but also as a sustainable medium to establish dialogue between the independent and institutional scenes and to cultivate reciprocity with both social and natural environments.
+His Master Piece "SUR" is invited to the programm of "GAM" chile for the year 2027.